kaa-hong/Ultimate-God-Mode/README.md

 * [1826643372](https://steamcommunity.com/sharedfiles/filedetails/?id=1826643372) - Equestria at War;
 * [2265420196](https://steamcommunity.com/sharedfiles/filedetails/?id=2265420196) - Old World Blues;

-You can always find the IDs by going to the mod's steam workshop page and looking at the URL, or use trial and error by opening all the folders to identify them.
+You can always find the IDs by going to the mod's steam workshop page and looking at the URL.

 ### Step 3.
 Move Ultimate God Mode's files into the overhaul mod files
 The third and final step is to copy and paste Ultimate God Mode's files into the overhaul mod. **Please make sure you copy and paste, otherwise, Ultimate God Mode's files will disappear!** Also only copy and paste the three folders NOT including the 'descriptor.mod' and 'thumbnail.png'.